clonedbanan/HalfLife2-patcher/README.md

 The same author has their own HL2 patcher here: [Half Life 2](https://github.com/nonoche2/HL2-patcher/tree/main)

-The biggest difference in mine is that I added mod support but its still very finicky
+The biggest difference in mine is that I added mod support and a sourcemods folder in application support, but it is still very finicky.

 ## How to use: